Eukaryotic DNA Replication Mechanism:

 Schematic representation of the subunit interactions of Pol α.

 Diagram of the formation of the pre-replicative complex transforming into an active replisome.
 Mcm 2-7 complex loads onto DNA at replication origins during G1 and unwinds DNA ahead of replicative polymerases.
 Cdc6 and Cdt1 bring Mcm complexes to replication origins.
 CDK/DDK-dependent phosphorylation of pre-replicative proteins leads to replisome assembly and origin firing.
 Cdc6 and Cdt1 are no longer required and are removed from the nucleus or degraded.
 Mcms and associated proteins, GINS and Cdc45, unwind DNA to expose template DNA.
 At this point replisome assembly is completed and replication in initiated.
 "P" represents phosphorylation-WIKI

 PCNA displaces the DNA Pol-a; and the RF-C now facilitates the loading of POL-E on to the iDNA.
-DNA Pol-ε loaded extend as iDNA on leading strand.
+DNA Pol-ε loaded extends iDNA on leading strand.

 Similarly primers laid on lagging strands are extended by PCNA-Pol-d complex.
 RF-C performs the loading of PCNA and Pol-delta every time when they dissociate on lagging strand.
 The replication model is similar to that of prokaryote-‘Trombone model’.

 Whether the Pol-e -PCNA complexes are found as dimers at each fork or not is not clear, but it is logical that a pair of Pol-d-PCNA complexes to be present at each fork.
 One of them synthesizes new strand on leading template and the other works on lagging strand in reverse orientation and produces DNA fragments in discontinuous manner.